 Managing Inventory Servers

-NOTE: This does not mean that the server must be exclusively dedicated to the Inventory Server.
+NOTE: Alloy Inventory Server requires a significant amount of system resources.
+When your organization has more than 500 computers to audit, we recommend that you install the Inventory Server on a dedicated computer, separately from the Alloy Discovery database server.
+However, this does not mean that the server must be exclusively dedicated to the Inventory Server.
 For details on installing and configuring the Inventory Server, see Installation Guide: Configuring the Inventory Server.

 The Inventory Server performs the following tasks:

 Alloy Discovery supports multiple Inventory Server instances for a single Alloy Discovery database.
-When you configure a Site, you associate it with a particular Inventory Server instance, and that server performs all Inventory Server tasks for the Site.
-You can associate multiple Sites with a single Inventory Server instance.
+When you configure a Site, you associate it with a particular Inventory Server instance, and that server instance runs all discovery and audit tasks for the Site.
+However, only the primary instance uploads and processes all snapshots that other inventory servers collect.

 INFO: For details, see Configuring Sites and Setting Up the Audit.